vlumi/photo-diary/README.md

 **This project is a **_work in progress_**.**

+Photo Diary is a calendar based gallery for self-hosting.

 This project is intended to create an online photo gallery, with the photos arranged by the date they were shot, in monthly views.
 This will (hopefully, eventually) replace the legacy [gallery](https://github.com/vlumi/gallery).

 ## Structure